Sale of Beer and Intoxicating Liquor at “Community Facilities”

 The question shall be submitted to the electors as follows:

-“Shall the sale of beer and intoxicating liquor be permitted on days of the week other than Sunday and between the hours of one p.m. and midnight on Sunday, at __________________________________(insert name of community facility), a community facility as defined by section 4301.01 of the Revised Code, and located at _________________________(insert the address of the community facility and, if the community facility is a community entertainment district, the boundaries of the district, as set forth in the petition)?”
+“Shall the sale of beer and intoxicating liquor be permitted on days of the week other than Sunday and between the hours of ten a.m. or eleven a.m. and midnight on Sunday, at (insert name of community facility), a community facility as defined by section 4301.01 of the Revised Code, and located at (insert the address of the community facility and, if the community facility is a community entertainment district (CED), the boundaries of the district, as set forth in the petition)?”